lkuper/CMPS290S-2018-09/course-overview.md

 These presentations do not need to be as polished as conference talks.
 Nevertheless, **take them seriously**.
 Don't show up with sloppy or incomplete slides.
 Practice your presentation before doing the real thing.

+### Choosing topics to present

 By next Monday, if you haven't done so yet, you should email me with a list of three to five [readings](http://composition.al/CMPS290S-2018-09/readings.html) you'd like to present.
-I'll do my best to assign everyone readings they really want to present.
+I'll do my best to assign everyone the readings they want to present.

 If you have trouble coming up with three to five readings you want to present, pick from the ["further reading" section](http://composition.al/CMPS290S-2018-09/readings.html#further-reading) instead; if there's enough interest in those, then we can promote them to the regular schedule.

 ## Course blog